-Where the supervisee and supervisor are employed with different law practices/entities, details as to the relationship experience and role of the supervisee/supervisor.
-Risk management strategies, policies and procedures; Regular and frequent meetings between the supervisor and supervisee; Availability of supervisor for contact at all other times with ar 'open door policy'; Supervisor having authority over and being aware of the supervisee's legal work/instructions/critical dates (i.e. cc'ing supervisor on legal work, shared calendar system, workflow management, etc.); Supervisor to review, provide feedback and approve all legal work before issuing (i.e. advices, correspondence, documentation, etc.); and How file and document sharing logistics will be managed.
+Where the supervisee and supervisor are employed with different law practices/entities, details as to the relationship, experience and role of the supervisee/supervisor.

+Risk management strategies, policies and procedures;

+Regular and frequent meetings between the supervisor and supervisee;

+Supervisor having authority over and being aware of the supervisee's legal work/instructions/critical dates (i.e. cc'ing supervisor on legal work, shared calendar system, workflow management, etc.);

+Supervisor to review, provide feedback and approve all legal work before issuing (i.e. advices, correspondence, documentation, etc.); and

+How file and document sharing logistics will be managed.

 Supervisor to conduct regular file reviews.
-Supervisor to review cost recording and financial hygiene.